vaddy/go-vaddy/privatenet/README.md

 This tool creates ssh tunnel(remort port forwarding) to open your local web server port to us.
 VAddy can access your local web server through ssh tunnel.
 Don't worry, your local server opens for only VAddy.

+## Exit status
+This tool returns 0 (no errors, no vulnerabilities) or 1 (errors, 1 or more vulnerabilities).

 ## Usage